MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-databricks-hindex.md

 ---
 # Tutorial: Compute author h-index using Azure Databricks

-In this tutorial, you compute h-index for all authors in Microsoft Academic Graph (MAG) using Azure Databricks.
-You extract data from Azure Storage into data frames, compute h-index, and visualize the result in table and graph forms.
+In this tutorial, you will compute h-index for all authors in Microsoft Academic Graph (MAG) using Azure Databricks.
+You will extract data from Azure Storage into data frames, compute h-index, and visualize the result in table and graph forms.

 ## Prerequisites